Respite Offers a Break for Caregivers and Those They Support

 • companionship, activities, or supervision

-Washington’s Pathways to Respite booklet includes “fill-in-the-blanks” tools to help define needs, including the following example:
+Washington’s Pathways to Respite booklet includes “fill-in-the-blanks” tools to help define needs, like these examples:

 “I would like to take a break, but I am concerned that___________” and “If I had some time to myself, I would _____________.”